Michael Ausiello: Personal life

-Ausiello is a pesca-vegetarian, and resides in New York City.
+Ausiello is a pescetarian, and resides in New York City.
 Ausiello is gay and was married to photographer Kit Cowan.
 Cowan died of a rare form of neuroendocrine cancer on February 5, 2015.
 Ausiello chronicled the last year of Cowan's life, and their 13-year relationship, in his 2017 memoir Spoiler Alert: The Hero Dies.
 A film based on that memoir, Spoiler Alert, was released on December 2, 2022, starring Jim Parsons as Ausiello.